Navy SEAL Organization

 The teams are split between the East Coast and West Coast of the United States.
 The odd-numbered teams fall under the command of Naval Special Warfare Group One and are based on the West Coast in Coronada, California The even-numbered teams are under the command of Naval Special Warfare Group Two and are based on the East Coast in Little Creek, Virginia.

 There are other specialized teams of SEALs called SEAL Delivery Vehicle teams (SDVT).
 SDV teams operate in areas where it is too far out for a SEAL to swim and carry gear.
 Using underwater SDV watercraft, these teams increase the areas in which SEALs can operate.
 SDV teams usually deploy from submarines, but can also deploy from shore-based stations or surface ships.

-There are also Naval Special Warfare Units based in locations around the world.
+There are also Naval Special Warfare Command based in locations around the world.
 These units have several responsibilities, including acting as training commands for SEALs and planning, coordinating and supporting the activities of SEAL platoons.

 HowStuffWorks earns a small affiliate commission when you purchase through links on our site.